SDGforskning/sdg-strings/SDG13_query_action_WoS.md

         (
           ("climate" OR "global warming" OR "climatic change$" OR "sea level rise") NEAR/5
-              ("action$" OR "sustainab*" OR "adapt*" OR "cope" OR "coping" OR "resilien*" OR "mitigat*" OR "early warning" OR "preparedness" OR "risk$" OR "vulnerab*" OR
+              ("action$" OR "sustainab*" OR "mitigat*" OR "adapt*" OR "cope" OR "coping" OR "resilien*" OR "early warning" OR "warning system$" OR "preparedness" OR "risk$" OR "vulnerab*" OR "awareness" OR "climate education" OR "climate sensitive education" OR "climate change education" OR "climate literacy"
+              OR
                 (
                   ("reduc*" OR "minimi*" OR "decreas*" OR "limit" OR "alleviat*")